microsoft/live-share-sdk/samples/ts/21.react-media-template/README.md

 ## Testing the app in Teams

 There are two options for testing this sample in Teams.
-The first is to use Ngrok to serve and tunnel the app locally, before zipping the app package.
+The first is to use ngrok to serve and tunnel the app locally, before zipping the app package.

 Alternatively, you can use our ready-to-use [demo app package](../demo-manifests/ContosoMedia.zip).
 After downloading the zip file, you can skip ahead to the [Test it out](#test-it-out) section.